afnexus/hummingbird-ui/README.md

 # Hummingbird UI
 A design system created by SES.
+View the published storybook [here](https://6278e17325a15a004a7ecb09-znxvqpghxt.chromatic.com/?path=/story/usage--page)!

 ## Chromatic
-Collaborators can access the published storybook via this [link](https://www.chromatic.com/builds?appId=6278e17325a15a004a7ecb09).
+Collaborators can access Chromatic via this [link](https://www.chromatic.com/builds?appId=6278e17325a15a004a7ecb09).

 ## Tech Stack
 Building components